sf-wdi-38/rails-view-templating/README.md

 *After this lesson, developers will be able to:*

 - Compare client-side and server-side templating.
-- Describe how layouts, views, and partials fit together for Rails' server-side templating.
+- Describe how layouts, view templates, and partials fit together for Rails' server-side templating.
 - Recognize Rails path helpers and URL helpers.
 - Explain benefits of using Rails form helpers and link helpers, and determine correct syntax for them.